 * This guide is based on the UK and may not include complete information for all countries.

-** With the exception of Tesla Model X and Model S vehicles to date, which use Type 2 connectors for DC rapids.
+** With the exception of Tesla Model X and Model S vehicles to date, which use Type 2 connector for DC rapids.
 Adapters that allow to charge these Tesla models via CHAdeMO or CCS connectors are available.

 These connector types fit into the socket on your vehicle and can be thought of the same as the phone-side charging connectors on your Apple or Android phone charging cable.
 Depending on which phone/car you have, different connectors will fit into your phone/car socket.